barzansaeedpour/image-segmentation-tensorflow/README.md

 # Image Segmentation Tensorflow

-In this repository, we review some concepts concerning Image segmentation and python implementation using Tensorflow.
+In this repository, we thoroughly examine the concepts of Image Segmentation and provide a comprehensive Python implementation using the Tensorflow framework.

 ## Table of content